 NEED TO TAKE

-It’s an ice cave, so don’t expect too high temperature inside.
+It’s an ice cave, so it must be cold inside, right?
 In fact, it’s never more than 0°C, even in summer.
 A warm jacket, gloves and a beanie are essential.
-I remember clearly the moment when the guide opened the cave gate.
-The cold air from the cave met the warm air outside and this caused a very strong, freezing cold wind blow.
+I clearly remember the moment when the guide opened the cave gate.
+The cool air from the cave met the warm air outside, and this caused a very strong, freezing cold wind blow.
 I have never experienced something like that before!
-Make sure to have sturdy shoes on.
+In addition to that, make sure to have sturdy shoes on.
 They are recommended as the path in the cave may be slippery and there are many steps to climb.
 A torch is not necessary.
 You will be given a hand-held Davy lamp to light up the path in the cave.

 This is all you need to know about Eisriesenwelt Cave in Austria.
-Are you going to take a cable car ride to the cave?
+Are you going to take a hike or a cable car ride to the cave?
 Let me know by leaving a comment below!